 The village of Weggis is the second most popular tourist destination in the Lake Lucerne region.
 Mark Twain is among the most famous visitors to the community, enjoying part of his Swiss vacation here in 1897.

 The town is perhaps most well known for hosting its famous alpine wrestling events, cattle exhibitions, and delightful Fall Market in September.
-Before cable cars and cog wheels existed and could be built in the village, sedan-chair carriers carried people to the top of the Rigi Mountains.
+Before cable cars and cog wheels could be built in the village, sedan-chair carriers carried people to the top of the Rigi Mountains.
 Lord knows they must have been pretty fit!

 See Related: Best Travel Accessories